Multiprobe Cosmology from the Abundance of SPT Clusters and DES Galaxy Clustering and Weak Lensing: Analysis Method

 Galaxy clusters trace the peaks of the large-scale structure.
 Hence, the abundance of galaxy clusters and halo-scale cluster mass profiles (probed by small-scale cluster lensing) are inherently correlated with tracers of the cosmic density field.
-In turn, the cross-covariance of cluster and \threextwopt\ measurements in the same survey footprint and with overlapping redshift ranges and scales is non-zero.
+In turn, the cross-covariance of cluster and \threextwopt\ measurements in the same survey footprint and with overlapping redshift ranges and scales is nonzero.
 Note that in our analysis, however, the expected level of cross-covariance is small because the angular scales tested by the two probes are different.
 In this section, we demonstrate that we can safely ignore this cross-covariance given the level of uncertainties in the current measurements.
 Neglecting the cross-covariance has the practical advantage that no additional development for a joint analysis pipeline is needed and that we can instead keep utilizing the existing ones.

-First, we verify that for the SPT dataset, the uncertainties in the cluster lensing and abundance measurements are dominated by shape and shot noises.
+First, we verify that for the SPT cluster dataset, the uncertainties in cluster lensing are dominated by shape noise and the uncertainties in the abundance are dominated by shot noise.
 Adopting a halo model approach \citep{Cosmolike2017, 2021MNRAS.502.4093T}, we analytically calculate the covariance matrix of the cluster abundance and the stacked cluster lensing data.
 This calculation assumes that clusters are separated into two bins in SPT detection significance $\xi$ and three redshift bins.
-The cluster sample selection also involves a cut in optical richness, the so-called `optical cleaning', e.g., \citep{klein18, klein24spt}.
+The cluster sample selection also involves a cut in optical richness, the so-called ``optical cleaning,'' e.g., \citep{klein18, klein24spt}.
 For the SPT cluster sample, the impact of optical cleaning is small, and for simplicity, we ignore it here (but we do account for it in the cluster likelihood).
-We generate the simulated data vector $\bm d_\mathrm{sim}$ and the covariance matrix $\bm\Sigma$ using the scale cuts for cluster lensing as in the SPT analysis \citep{bocquet24I}, and assuming the best-fit $\xi$--mass relation and cosmological values obtained from that analysis \citep{bocquet24II}.
+We generate the simulated data vector $\bm d_\mathrm{sim}$ and the covariance matrix $\bm\Sigma$ using the scale cuts for cluster lensing as in the SPT analysis \citep{bocquet24I} and assuming the best-fit $\xi$--mass relation and cosmological values obtained from that analysis \citep{bocquet24II}.
 We then calculate the signal-to-noise ratio